matic-insurance/helm-charts/stable/rails/README.md

         └── settings.yml
 ```

-In order to convert them to Secrets, use the following chart:
+In order to make a Secret with needed pattern, use following template

 ```yaml
 {{- if .Values.rails.enabled -}}